0x19231/AutoBiome-Hop/README.md

 2. Install PyCharm (Preferably)
 3. Open the python project in your editor
 4. Change the directory on the line 14 to where your OCR is installed
-5. Youre good to go until the nearest update 😄
+5. Youre good to go until an update happens 😄